-Students with autism and/or emotional/behavioral challenges in Kindergarten through 5th grade learn and learn how to apply basic academic, social and school functioning skills necessary for future academic and school success.
+Students with autism and/or emotional/behavioral challenges in Kindergarten through 5th grade learn how to apply academic, social and functioning skills necessary for future academic and school success.
 Each student’s Individualized Education Program (IEP) guides their specially designed instruction and areas of focus at the elementary level.

 Middle School Program